-This DEIS has been prepared for review by the lead agency.
+Theis DEIS has been was prepared for review by the lead agency.
 Upon its determination that the DEIS document is complete and sufficiently analyzes the environmental effects of the proposed project pursuant to the Final Scope of Work, ECF has issued a Notice of Completion dated January 17, 2017.
 Publication of the DEIS and issuance of the Notice of Completion signal the beginning of the public review period.
 During this time, which must extend for a minimum of 30 days, the public may review and comment on the DEIS, either in writing or at a public hearing convened for the purpose of receiving such comments.
-A public hearing will be held to consider the DEIS.
-After the close of the public comment period on the DEIS, a Final EIS (FEIS) will be prepared.
+A public hearing will bewas held to consider the DEISon Wednesday, May 10, 2017; written comments were received and considered by ECF until Monday, May 22, 2017.
+After the close of the public comment period on the DEIS, a Final EIS (FEIS) will bewas prepared.
 All substantive comments received on the DEIS, at the hearing or during the comment period, become part of the SEQRA record and are summarized and responded to in a new chapter of the EIS, "Response to Comments on the DEIS."
-The lead agency and each involved agency must adopt a formal set of written findings based on the FEIS, before making a decision on project approval.
+The lead agency and each involved agency must adopt a formal set of written findings based on the FEIS before making a decision on project approval.
+Chapter 2: